lucianoratamero/onyo-challenges/README.md

 But before deploying, you need to [create and configure a new heroku app](https://devcenter.heroku.com/articles/git#creating-a-heroku-remote), so we can deploy to it.
 Remember your created heroku app name, it will be **very** important.

 Then, you need to [set heroku configs accordingly](https://devcenter.heroku.com/articles/config-vars#setting-up-config-vars-for-a-deployed-application), so heroku knows which Django settings to use.
-The available options are 'config.heroku.ana.settings', 'config.heroku.bob.settings' and 'config.heroku.all.settings', to deploy Ana, Bob or All.
+The available options are 'config.heroku.ana.settings', 'config.heroku.bob.settings' and 'config.heroku.all.settings', to deploy Ana, Bob or All:

 ```
 heroku config:set -a [heroku-app-name] DJANGO_SETTINGS_MODULE=[path.to.settings]